KarelKubat/his/README.txt

        have only four distinct strings: "ls", "-l", "/tmp", and "-ltr".
 The tables and their contents will in this case have 3 CMD rows, but only 4 ARGS rows.
-The crosstable CROSSREF defines which ARG-strings are bound to any CMD and in which order.
+The crosstable CROSSREF defines which ARG-strings are bound to which CMD and in which order.